DevExpress/devextreme-documentation/api-reference/30 Data Layer/ODataContext/1 Configuration/filterToLower.md

 ---
 Defaults to the global [oDataFilterToLower](/api-reference/50%20Common/Object%20Structures/globalConfig/oDataFilterToLower.md '/Documentation/ApiReference/Common/Object_Structures/globalConfig/#oDataFilterToLower') setting.

-When this option is **true**, the filter expression sent to the server contains a `tolower()` function call and a lowercase filter value.
+When this property is **true**, the filter expression sent to the server contains a `tolower()` function call and a lowercase filter value.

 ---
 #####jQuery